-Skill Enhancement Courses Vocational Enhancement Skill Enhancement Courses enhance skills pertaining to a particular field of study to increase their employability/ self-employment.
+Skill Skill Enhancement Courses enhance skills Enhancement pertaining to a particular field of study Courses to increase their employability/ self- employment.
 These courses may be chosen from a pool of courses designed to provide value-based and/or skill-based knowledge.
-Vocational Enhancement courses enhance skills pertaining to a particular field of courses study to increase their employability/ self-employment.
-Foundation/ Discipline based Introductory Courses These courses will supplement in a better understanding of how to apply the knowledge gained in classrooms to societal issues.
-Major Discipline Core Courses Major Discipline Core Courses aim to cover the basics that a student is expected to learn in that particular discipline.
+Vocational Vocational Enhancement courses enhance Enhancement skills pertaining to a particular field of study courses to increase their employability/ self- employment.
+Foundation/ These courses will supplement in a better Discipline based understanding of how to apply the knowledge Introductory gained in classrooms to societal issues.
+Courses Major Discipline Major Discipline Core Courses aim to cover the Core Courses basics that a student is expected to learn in that particular discipline.
 They provide fundamental knowledge and expertise to produce competent and creative graduates with a strong scientific, technical and academic acumen.
-Major Discipline Elective Courses These courses provide more depth within the discipline itself or within a component of the discipline and provide advanced knowledge and expertise in an area of the discipline.
-Open or Generic Elective Courses Open or Generic Elective Courses are courses chosen from an unrelated discipline/ subject, with an intention to seek exposure beyond discipline/s of choice.
-Project work/ Dissertation/ Internship/ Entrepreneurship Students shall carry out project work on his/ her own with an advisory support by a faculty member to produce a dissertation/ project report.
+Major Discipline These courses provide more depth within the Elective Courses discipline itself or within a component of the discipline and provide advanced knowledge and expertise in an area of the discipline.
+Open or Generic Open or Generic Elective Courses are courses Elective Courses chosen from an unrelated discipline/ subject, with an intention to seek exposure beyond discipline/s of choice.
+Project work/ Students shall carry out project work on his/ Dissertation/ her own with an advisory support by a faculty Internship/ member to produce a dissertation/ project Entrepreneurship report.
 Internship/ Entrepreneurship shall be an integral part of the Curriculum.

-1

-Extension As part of the objective of Social Concern,
+Extension As part of the objective of Social Concern, the

-Activities the College has designed a well-structured
+Activities College has designed a well-structured

-Community Outreach programme of sixty
+Tictivities Community Outreach programme of sixty

 hours called 'Bembala' (Support).
 The

 programme includes rural camps, workshops,

-lectures and seminars, teaching programme
+lectures and seminars, teaching programmes

 in Govt Schools or Colleges, community

 service in slums and villages, awareness

-programme in streets, localities, slums or
+programmes in streets, localities, slums or

 villages and public rallies on social issues.
+The

-The College expects the students to be part of
+College expects the students to be part of the

-the activities organized by the College
+activities organized by the College towards

-towards securing the goal of Social Concern.
+securing the goal of Social Concern.
+This

-This programme is mandatory for the award
+programme is mandatory for the award of

-of degree from the college.
+degree from the college.

 Extra/Co- The College has a wide range of student

 curricular associations and clubs that provide space for

 Activities students to develop their creative talents.
 The

-activities conducted help in developing not
+activities conducted help in developing not just

-just the artistic and entrepreneurial talents
+the artistic and entrepreneurial talents but

-but also helps in character building, spiritual
+also helps in character building, spiritual

 growth, physical growth, etc. They facilitate

 development of various domains of mind and

 personality such as intellectual, emotional,

 social, moral and aesthetic developments.

-Creativity, enthusiasm, andpositivethinkingare
+Creativity, enthusiasm, and positive thinking are

-some of the facets of personality
+some of the facets of personality development

-development and the outcomes of these
+and the outcomes of these activities.

-activities.